buffer/thug/docs/source/logging.rst

-In this example the MAEC 1.1 logging mode is enabled and the file *analysis.xml* contains the URL analysis results saved in MAEC 1.1 format.
-Please note that all the resources downloaded during the URL analysis are saved in the log directory based on their Content-Type for convenience.
+In this example the MAEC 1.1 logging mode is enabled and the file *analysis.xml* contains the URL analysis results saved in MAEC 1.1 format (MAEC 1.1 logging is no longer supported).
+Please notice that all the resources downloaded during the URL analysis are saved in the log directory based on their Content-Type for convenience.
 Moreover if MongoDB is installed the information you can see in this directory are saved in the database instance as well.